SciCompMod/memilio/README.md

-# Memilio #
+# MEmilio - a high performance Modular EpideMIcs simuLatIOn software #

 [![CI](https://github.com/DLR-SC/memilio/actions/workflows/main.yml/badge.svg)](https://github.com/DLR-SC/memilio/actions/workflows/main.yml)
 [![codecov](https://codecov.io/gh/DLR-SC/memilio/branch/main/graph/badge.svg?token=DVQXIQJHBM)](https://codecov.io/gh/DLR-SC/memilio)

-MEMILIO is a common project between the department of Systems Immunology (SIMM) of the he Helmholtz Center for Infection Research (HZI) and the Institute for Software Technology of the German Aerospace Center (DLR).
+MEmilio is a common project between the department of Systems Immunology (SIMM) of the he Helmholtz Center for Infection Research (HZI) and the Institute for Software Technology of the German Aerospace Center (DLR).
 This project will bring cutting edge and compute intensive epidemiological models to a large scale, which enables a precise and high-resolution spatiotemporal pandemic simulation for entire countries.
 MEMILIO is still under developement but it is available as Open Source and we encourage everyone to make use of it.
 If you use it, please cite:

 M. J. Kühn, D. Abele, T. Mitra, W. Koslow, M. Abedi, K. Rack, M. Siggel, S. Khailaie, M. Klitz, S. Binder, Luca Spataro, J. Gilg, J. Kleinert, M. Häberle, L. Plötzke, C. D. Spinner, M. Stecher, X. X. Zhu, A. Basermann, M. Meyer-Hermann, "Assessment of effective mitigation and prediction of the spread of SARS-CoV-2 in Germany using demographic information and spatial resolution".
 Mathematical Biosciences 339, 108648 (2021). https://www.sciencedirect.com/science/article/pii/S0025556421000845?via%3Dihub